Ukrainian passport

-The Ukrainian passport (lit. 'passport of a citizen of Ukraine') is a document issued for nationals of Ukraine as proof of Ukrainian citizenship.
-The country issues international passports that are used for travel abroad.
-Until 2016, Ukraine was also issuing internal passports as a soft booklet that was the primary identification document of Ukrainian citizens within Ukraine.
-These internal passports are now substituted by a credit card-sized Ukrainian identity card, however previously issued passports still remain valid.
-Also, legislatively regulated electronic passports are available to Ukrainian citizens within a government-issued smartphone application Diia.
+The Ukrainian passport (lit. 'passport of a citizen of Ukraine') is a passport issued for nationals of Ukraine as proof of Ukrainian citizenship for travel abroad.

+Until 2016, citizens were issued a soft booklet internal passport as their primary domestic identification document; the booklets were replaced by an identity card with existing passports remaining valid.
+Electronic passports are available to citizens through the government smartphone application Diia.

 Internal passport

 According to law amendments made by the Verkhovna Rada (Ukrainian parliament) on 14 July 2016, each citizen who reached the age of 14 must get a passport.
 Passports will be issued for four years to persons under 18 years of age, and for ten years for all the rest.
-Since then, the Ukrainian internal passports (in booklet form) are also no longer stamped with a civil status stand (i.e. marriage or a divorce), thus abolishing a century-long tradition from the times of the USSR.
+Since then, the Ukrainian internal passports (in booklet form) are also no longer marked with a civil status (i.e. married or divorced), thus abolishing a century-long tradition from the times of the USSR.
 Instead, a marriage certificate is issued to each of the spouses.

-The law of Ukraine on a unified state demographic register and identity documents, which envisages the introduction of electronic passports for Ukrainians, came into force on December 6, 2012.
+The law of Ukraine on a unified state demographic register and identity documents, which envisages the introduction of electronic passports for Ukrainians, came into force on 6 December 2012.

 On 10 July 2015, the Ukrainian government announced that internal passports would be abolished, and replaced with ID cards, starting from 1 January 2016.
 On 25 January 2016, the first new Ukrainian ID cards were issued to young citizens who achieved 16 years of age.
 Beginning November 1, 2016, ID cards are issued to all Ukrainian citizens.